mahcr/react-module-federation/README.md

 - `yarn serve` - Create prod bundle and serves them using `http-server`

 ### FAQ
-- sWhy some sections are not working?
+- Why some sections are not working?
 Make sure all 4 apps are running

 - Does Module Federation work on CRA?